 NATIONAL CHAMBER CHOIR OF ARMENIA

-Through the fiscal sponsorship of Vatche and Tamar Manoukian Foundation, the National Chamber Choir of Armenia (NCCA) was founded in 2000 and Maestro Robert Mlkeyan, a Movses Khorenatsi medal recipient and an Honored Worker of Art of Armenia, was appointed as the Artistic Director and Principal Conductor of the ensemble.
+Through the fiscal sponsorship of Vatche and Tamar Manoukian Foundation, the National Chamber Choir of Armenia (NCCA) was founded in 2000 and Maestro Robert Mlkeyan, a Movses Khorenatsi medal recipient and an People's Artist of Armenia, was appointed as the Artistic Director and Principal Conductor of the ensemble.
 A professional choir of 32 voices, NCCA’s primary mission is to bring choral masterpieces of the Armenian composers to life and share them with its audience worldwide.
 NCCA brilliantly performs works of Komitas (1869–1935), the father of Armenian classical music, as well as the contemporary Armenian composers.
 Over the years the choir has performed world premieres featuring compositions by Tigran Mansurian, David Halajian, Edward Hayrapetian, and many others.
 NCCA’s repertoire also includes Bach, Brahms Faure, Gabrielli, Schnittke, Schubert, Vasks, and other great composers.

 NCCA has toured in Argentina, the USA, Canada, Georgia, Greece, Lebanon, and the UK.
 In 2006, the ensemble took part in the International Festival of Modern Music in Donizetti Opera Theatre in Bergamo, Italy, and performed several concerts in the White Hall and Catherine Palace in Saint Petersburg, thus summing up the Year of Armenian Culture in Russia.
 In 2007, the choir delivered an exceptional concert in the Council of Europe Concert Hall in Strasbourg, France.